ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/start/bento_guide.md

 ## Interacting with Bento components

-Fully valid AMP installs event listeners on elements via the [`on` attribute](../learn/amp-actions-and-events.md) with the event and responding action as values.
-Bento AMP does not rely on this attribute.
-Instead, you can access individual component APIs to manage and react to events.
-Access to component actions and events follows this syntax:
+Bento components have individual APIs that grant access to component actions and events.
+Access to component APIs and invoking events use the following syntax:

 ```
 await customElements.whenDefined('amp-bento-component');